Skip to Content

 Contact Law Enforcement

-Your best option to gather the information you need is to contact law enforcement and request their help.
+Your best option to gather the necessary information is to contact law enforcement and request their help.
 You should inform the law enforcement officer of the circumstances of the accident and that the other driver refused to provide you with their insurance information.
 Law enforcement may be able to help you get the information you need.

 Report the Accident to Your Insurance Company